saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/quickstart.md

 ## Step 4: Run Tests

-Navigate to the root of the Playwright project you just cloned, then use the `run` command to execute the sample test included with the `saucectl` example.
+Navigate to the Playwright example in the project you just cloned, then use the `run` command to execute the sample tests.

 ```
 cd saucectl-playwright-example